Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

   proof of non-inclusion was already provided in a previous `ProofStep` for a log entry to the **right** of the current one.

-Whether or not a ladder entry is expected to produce a proof of inclusion or non-inclusion, for the purpose of computing this exclusion, includes the assumption that the ladder entry with index `successful+1` (if it exists) will produce the opposite result.
+Whether a ladder entry is expected to produce a proof of inclusion or non-inclusion, for the purpose of computing this exclusion, includes the assumption that the ladder entry with index `successful+1` (if it exists) will produce the opposite result.